-If you’ve been designing and building homes for a while, you’ve seen the dramatic evolution of the master bath.
+If you’ve been designing and building homes for a while, you’ve seen the dramatic evolution of the primary bath.
 Your parents (or your grandparents) probably shared a bathroom with the rest of the family.
 If they did have their own private bathroom, it was likely basic, with no frills.
-Fast forward to the 1980s, when master baths were often larger than the master bedroom.
+Fast forward to the 1980s, when primary baths were often larger than the primary bedroom.
 Tubs the size of small swimming pools alongside a fireplace became the rage.

 To review past House Review topics, click here.

 Aptly named The Oasis, this award-winning show home is designed around an amazing courtyard, with a primary bedroom and primary bath that serve as the owner’s private retreat.
 The primary bath has four distinct zones: wardrobe, dressing, bathing, and private outdoor space (we named it the Garden of Eden).
 Special features include: separate his-and-hers vanities, preparation and dressing areas, and water closets; plenty of storage, with floating cabinets, halo lighting, and custom hardware; a wardrobe with an accessory island, bench seats, and a ladder up to additional storage; a shower that looks out on the garden and has multiple showerheads.

 A. Wardrobe includes an accessory island, bench seats, and a ladder to upper storage that takes advantage of every square foot